aniketmaurya/Agents/README.md

-# AI Doot 🤖
+# AI Doot 🤖 - Your Agentic Workflow Wizard 🧙‍♂️

-Build agentic workflows with function calling.
+Ready to turn your ideas into action?
+Build intelligent agent workflows that actually **think** with function calling. ✨

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/aniketmaurya/python-project-template?template=false)